-Formative Classroom Assessment
+Formative Course Assessment

-A formative classroom assessment is a selection of data collection methods and analysis used to inform instructors’ targeted improvements in teaching and courses.
+A formative course assessment is a selection of data collection methods and analysis used to inform instructors’ targeted improvements in teaching and courses.
 Data collection methods include surveys, focus groups, interviews, classroom observations, course curriculum material reviews and more, culminating in reports that present data in ways that facilitate instructors’ evaluation and interpretation of data, as well as provide a basis for collaboration with the ET&L consultant.
-Formative classroom assessments may focus on specific aspects of a course, or may be designed to elicit a broader perspective.
+Formative course assessments may focus on specific aspects of a course, or may be designed to elicit a broader perspective.

 - Receive a targeted plan of action based on thorough research